 NAME: DATE:

 AIRPORTS and AIR TRAVEL

 My Flight to London

-Writing Practice 2 , r . g co o
+Writing Practice 2 y :g co o

 ragraph.
-In your own words , write what you can be and the land on the land of this paper if you need mo remember about ore space.
+In your own words , write what you can be a london.
+Use the back of this paper if you need mo remember about ore space.